dashed-slug/wallets/readme.txt

 = And here's a preview of what is to come: =

-- A way to exchange between various currencies using the CoinPayments API.
 - An interest-paying plugin for investment-type sites.
 - Plugins that **[reward user engagement](https://en.wikipedia.org/wiki/Gamification)**.
 - An **[ad exchange](https://en.wikipedia.org/wiki/Ad_exchange)** plugin to enable administrators to sell ad spaces and